kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 ### Corner cases

-* An annotation set on `DaemonSetPods` or `OnCompletionPods` has no impact on the node disruption cost.
+* An annotation set on `DaemonSetPods` has no impact on the node disruption cost.
 * `PodDisruptionBudget`s keep their current behavior.
 * Pods with `safe-to-evict=false` should keep blocking scale-down.